Back

 Implementing schema markup for rich search results

-A schema markup acts as the code or language search engines use to understand and analyze your website content.
-If you fail to properly implement it, search engines like Google won’t be able to produce rich search results for your content, which could negatively affect your SERP rankings.
+A schema markup acts as the code or language search crawlers use to understand and analyze your website content.
+If you fail to properly implement it, search engine results pages won’t be able to produce rich search results for your content, which could negatively affect your SERP rankings.

 You can use Google’s Structured Data Markup Helper to implement schema markup for your SaaS website.